I have a story to tell you. Like to hear about it, here it goes.

 This week, one of my students decided that he wanted to get me fired!
 So, this is what he did, he went to my boss, the head of the school, and told him that I was (gasp!) trying to teach him.
 Oh, the horror!
 What was I thinking?
 Who do I think I am?

 My director, stifling a laugh, told him that I wasn’t trying to harm him and that teaching him would only benefit him.
-I don’t think he believe him since he went back two days later and told him that I was (gasp again!) reading to them.
+I don’t think my student believed the director since he went back two days later and told him that I was (gasp again!) reading to them.

 Once my student realized that he’d been bested, he came back to class and